Atlanta Union Station (1930): Overview

 The station was located over the tracks between Forsyth and Spring Streets, three blocks west and one block south of the predecessor union stations.

 The site is the block immediately west of Five Points MARTA station.

-Opening in 1930, the third Union Station served the Georgia Railroad, Atlantic Coast Line (previously the Atlanta, Birmingham and Coast Railroad), and Louisville and Nashville (previously the Nashville, Chattanooga and St. Louis Railway).
+Opening on April 18, 1930, the third Union Station served the Georgia Railroad, Atlantic Coast Line (previously the Atlanta, Birmingham and Coast Railroad), and Louisville and Nashville (previously the Nashville, Chattanooga and St. Louis Railway).
 It replaced earlier stations on the same site.